qmk/qmk_firmware/docs/features/pointing_device.md

 ### Simultaneous device control

-When `POINTING_MODES_SINGLE_CONTROL` is not defined and `POINTING_MODES_NUM_DEVICES > 1` simultaneous control of multiple devices is enabled, which is the default behaviour when `SPLIT_POINTING_ENABLE` and `POINTING_DEVICE_COMBINED` are both defined.
+When `POINTING_MODE_SINGLE_CONTROL` is not defined and `POINTING_MODE_NUM_DEVICES > 1` simultaneous control of multiple devices is enabled, which is the default behaviour when `SPLIT_POINTING_ENABLE` and `POINTING_DEVICE_COMBINED` are both defined.
 This will cause separate tracking of `pointing_mode`s (`.id`, `.x` and `.y`), and `toggle_id`s for each device separately.
 All functions under this scheme require setting the desired active device before calling any pointing modes function and the functions will only target that active mode (this also affects builtin keycode macros).
 Once set the active device will remain so until changed or the keyboard is powered down so keypresses or functions elswhere in code will impact the new device once changed.
 Changing the active device is made easier through use of the above keycodes (`PMR_CYD`, `PMR_RGHT`, `PMR_LEFT`) so the mode can be set with a keypress and then subsequent `PM_MO` or `PM_TG` keypress will affect the newly active device.

 !> Note all keycodes/functions for changing `pointing_mode.id` or `toggle_id` will only affect the current active device and the data for all other devices will be unchanged until it is the active device again.